Team-Rosalind/team-rosalind-project/README.md

 Note: The checklist has 8 languages right now.
 The minimum required amount is 7.
 If it is not satisfied, please choose unchecked languages from a list.

-## I am not a coder, what should a choose?
+## I am not a coder, what should I choose?
 Everyone began from something (: Actually the language in this task doesn't matter, as the script is very simple.
 You can search smth similar to "write hello world script in *language_of_interest* ".